junzhaohu/project/final project outline.md

 ![plot of chunk unnamed-chunk-12](figure/unnamed-chunk-122.png)

+In Figure 4, the density plot show that the delay time for most delayed flights are less than 150 minutes.

-Notice from the boxplots that the time of delay grows for most airlines over the course of the day.
+In Figure 5, notice from the boxplots that the time of delay grows for most airlines over the course of the day.
 This may be due to a domino effect as one late plane causes backups at terminals